Large Animals and Motorists: A Cocktail For Disaster

 If you know the type of damage a deer can do, just think about the possibilities when a large horse is involved.

-In what can only be described as an amazing stroke of luck-if that word can even be used to describe a case like this-the car continued to travel with the driver unconscious for almost a mile on the narrow highway.
+In what can only be described as an amazing stroke of luck, if that word can even be used to describe a case like this, the car continued to travel with the driver unconscious for almost a mile on the narrow highway.
 The back seat passenger finally took control of the steering wheel and somehow managed to bring the vehicle to a stop.

 Unfortunately, the owner of the horse had no insurance.
 The stable where the horse was kept was also uninsured-at least according to the insurance company, which produced a contract which allegedly rejected coverage for damages caused by animals.